Charity Shopping

 In many ways I fit the profile of a typical charity shopper, looking for inspiration and a bargain whilst promoting the re-use of manufactured goods and serving (local) charities rather than corporations.
 In recent years, the charity shop has faced growing challenges from budget retail, eBay and the booming vintage market.
 Charity shops have had to employ more and more sophisticated retailing methods – such as branding, product specialisation and mainstream pricing – to compete on the high-street, bringing them closer in line with mainstream retailers.

 It is the most forward-thinking and innovative of these outlets that this book aims to highlight, hopefully for the benefit of the charities as well as the avid charity shopper.
-Charity Shopping guides the shopper around the best of the UK shops, by category, and includes images and personal accounts of the charity shop experience today.’
+Charity Shopping guides the shopper around the best shops, by category, and includes images and personal accounts of the charity shop experience today.’

 Lettice Wilkinson was born in London and studied Fine Art at Chelsea College of Art and Pattern Cutting at Central St. Martins College.
 Throughout college she assisted at a Textile Design studio, printing fabrics for mainline Fashion Houses.
 Since graduating in 2004 she has continued to live in London, working as an assistant Set Producer for films and advertising and designing and making clothes with a partner for their label Sisyphus.
 She is also a musician and plays in several bands as a drummer and bassist.